BobKuczewski/Run1802/README.md

     python Run_1802.py h=7A7B3000

-The Run_1802 program will read that input into the first 4 memory locations of its virtual 1802 RAM, reset the 1802, clock the 1802's CLK pin 16 cycles while in reset, and then continue clocking the 1802 at a relatively constant (but currently very slow) rate for a designated number of cycles.
+The Run_1802 program will read that hex input (following "h=") into the first 4 memory locations of its virtual 1802 RAM, reset the 1802, clock the 1802's CLK pin 16 cycles while in reset, and then continue clocking the 1802 at a relatively constant (but currently very slow) rate for a designated number of cycles.
 As the 1802 attempts to fetch each instruction, the Run_1802 program will decode the address lines, look up the current value of RAM at that location, and serve up the proper byte to the shared data bus.
 The 1802 processor will be running the program as it is being "spoon fed" by the Pi.
 The Run_1802 program responds to memory reads by producing values from its 64K internal memory, and it similarly responds to memory writes by storing values into its 64K internal memory.

+## File Formats

 While entering a small hex program on the command line can be very handy, it's much more common to have a program file available.
-The file is specified with the f=filename option.
-The format of the file is a simple stream of 2 digit hex characters per byte of 1802 memory.
-Spaces and carriage returns are ignored, and semicolons begin comments on each line.
-So the following file should be recognized:
+A program file can be specified with the f=filename option.
+Run_1802 supports 3 different file formats.
+The easist format is a simple stream of hex bytes (as in the last example of "7A7B3000").
+This is known as "plain hex" format and files in this format are named ".phx".
+This is also the most practical format to enter on the command line.
+The second easiest format is "address hex" format with files named ".ahx".
+This is a superset of the plain hex format that allows an address field at the start of any line or on a line by itself.
+The address field must be terminated with a colon character (:) to distinguish it from data fields.
+Address fields are not required anywhere in an "address hex" file, but they can be added as needed to specify the starting points of segments of data and instructions.
+The most complex file format is "Intel Hex" format with files usually named ".hex".
+Intel Hex format is a widely adopted format and is [well documented on the web](https://en.wikipedia.org/wiki/Intel_HEX).
+Run_1802 can also read Intel Hex format files (but the checksum field is currently ignored).

+One of the advantages of the plain-hex and address-hex formats is that they both support comments following a semi-colon.
+This is extremely helpful for anyone coding in machine language.
+Of course, the biggest advantage of the Intel hex format is that it is generally produced by a real assembler and doesn't need comments because the comments are in the source code.

+This is an example of a simple plain hex file:

+    7a7b3000

+That same program could also be recognized by Run_1802 as follows (comments and white space are ignored):

     ; Blink and repeat

-    7a     ; REQ Turn on the Q output
+    7a     ; REQ Turn off the Q output
     7b     ; SEQ Turn on the Q output
     30 00  ; BR 00 Branch back and repeat

-Here's another example that produces the first few numbers of the Fibonacci sequence:
+Here's another "plain hex" example that produces the first few numbers of the Fibonacci sequence:

     F8 00 ; LDI 0
     BA    ; PHI A